-Mutmut is a mutation testing system for Python 2 and 3, with a strong focus on ease of use.
+Mutmut is a mutation testing system for Python, with a strong focus on ease of use.
 If you don’t know what mutation testing is try starting with this article.

 Some highlight features:

 - Found mutants can be applied on disk with a simple command making it very easy to work with the results

 - Remembers work that has been done, so you can work incrementally

 - Supports all test runners (because mutmut only needs an exit code from the test command)

 - If you use the hammett <https://github.com/boxed/hammett> test runner you can go extremely fast!
 There’s special handling for this runner that has some pretty dramatic results.

 - Can use coverage data to only do mutation testing on covered lines

 - Battle tested on real libraries by multiple companies